denisdefreyne/d-tech/BRAINSTORMING.md

 Removal of entities should not happen during the game loop.
 Entities should be marked as dead and be removed at the end of the game loop iteration.

+## Name entities

+Giving entities a name is useful for debugging purposes.

 ## Triggers

 Existence triggers: